 The Resort Municipality of Whistler is currently studying a potential new well supply source located along the Valley Trail (between Rainbow Park and Lorimer Road).
 Read more.

-The safety of road users is a priority in Whistler – particularly the safety of pedestrians and cyclists, who are the most vulnerable road users.
-Click here to read more about Whistler’s Traffic Calming Policy here.
-Click here to read more about the Walk Safe Program.
+The safety of road users is a priority in Whistler, particularly the safety of pedestrians and cyclists, who are the most vulnerable road users.
+To read more about Whistler’s Traffic Calming Policy, click here.

-The Municipal Roads Department is responsible for road maintenance and snowclearing in Whistler - approximately 100 kilometres of road surface.
+The RMOW Roads Department is responsible for road maintenance and snowclearing in Whistler - approximately 100 kilometres of road surface.

 Maintenance of private roads, such as those through condominium complexes, is arranged through private strata councils.

 Notice to all property owners, property managers and merchants in Whistler Village